pdgilbert/EgFreeCAD/source/intro.rst

    False

 Returns :py:const:`False` because the translation of :py:obj:`b` does not affect :py:obj:`a`.

+Examples in this document can be run in a FreeCAD GUI session by cut-and-paste into the console, or they can be run in a python session after importing freecad.
+To importing :py:mod:`freecad` into a python session be sure to put it on the python module search path, for example before starting python by using *export PYTHONPATH=$PYTHONPATH:/usr/lib/freecad/lib*.

-To run  examples in this document the path of the :py:mod:`freecad` and :py:mod:`testEqual` module libraries is needed.
-This should be done before starting python with export PYTHONPATH=$PYTHONPATH:/usr/lib/freecad/lib:/path/to/testEqual.
+To run the tests in this document the path of the :py:mod:`testEqual` module library is needed.
+This can be done before starting python with *export PYTHONPATH=$PYTHONPATH:/path/to/testEqual*.
 It can also be done inside a python session using :py:func:`sys.path.append`.
+The :py:mod:`testEqual` module is not needed except to run tests, which are mainly for the purpose of confirming that the examples in this document continue to work in new FreeCAD versions.

-Sections of this document use :py:obj:`doctest` :py:obj:`testcode` and :py:obj:`testoutput` directives.
+The source files for sections of this document, available in the EgFreeCAD github repository,  use Sphinx :py:obj:`doctest` and :py:obj:`testcode` with :py:obj:`testoutput` directives.
 If there is any test output then it is displayed in a block below the :py:obj:`testcode`.
-All tests use the setup code specified in Spinx
+All tests use the setup code specified in Spinx :py:obj:`conf.py` :py:obj:`doctest_global_setup` variable, which does
-:py:obj:`conf.py` :py:obj:`doctest_global_setup`
-variable, which does

 .. testcode::